Don’t be afraid. You can do this. You can poach an egg.

 Poached eggs are so delicious, elegant, versatile and…for some, scary.

 But, why?
 Really, they are so easy to prepare.
 I promise.
-All you need to know is the method and you will wonder why you didn’t try this ages ago.
+All you need to know is the method and you will wonder why you didn’t try to poacj an egg ages ago.

-Let me explain how to poach eggs, the easiest way possible:
+Let me explain how to poach an egg, the easiest way possible:

 -Each egg in a small glass or hard plastic dish (you will need to dip it into hot water, so don’t use disposable).
 I recommend not to poach more than 3 eggs at a time.

 Choose a wide nonstick skillet.
 Fill with 1 ½ inches of water.
 Bring to a bare simmer (190ºF to be exact).
 Add the vinegar.

 Use a spoon to get rid of the bubbles on the bottom (see the bubbles in the image before).
 This step will ensure your eggs will be smooth and pretty.

 Once the water has reached the desired temperature of 190ºF, use a spoon to create a whirlpool going in one direction.
 (If you do not own a thermometer, one way of telling if the water is at the right temperature is if you stick your finger into it.
 It should be at a point where you can still bear to stick it in for a quick second, but do not try this if it’s boiling!
 Then it will be too hot! )